fract4d/formulas/README.md

 The intent of this repository is to provide an easy way for authors of fractal formulas to collaborate on and share formulas.

-All formulas in the datasbase are MIT-licensed *except* those in the orgform directory.
+All formulas in the repository are MIT-licensed *except* those in the orgform directory.
 See [orgform/README.md](orgform/README.md) for more detail.